-4.2.4 Using an Application Handler Thread
+4.2.4.3 Using an Application Handler Thread

-An application that uses event handlers can use an event handler thread to wait for events on Dialogic devices and when an event is detected, invoke the appropriate event handler.
 To create your own application handler thread, with which you can distribute your workload and gain more control over program structure, you can use the application handler thread to make calls to the sr_waitevt() function and execute event handlers.
+To avoid the creation of the SRL handler thread, you must set SR_MODELTYPE to SR_STASYNC.
 The thread must not call any synchronous functions.